AliFareed0009/Docker-for-DevOps/README.md

 - The image is a template and the container is a copy of that template.

 # Docker Commands
-- docker images - see all images
+- docker images - To see all images
-- docker ps - see running containers
+- docker ps - To see running containers
-- docker ps -a - see all containers
+- docker ps -a - To see all containers
-- docker build -t <image_name> - to build image
+- docker build -t <image_name> - To build image
-- docker run <container_name> - to start/run a container
+- docker run <container_name> - To start/run a container
-- docker stop <container_name> - to stop a container
+- docker stop <container_name> - To stop a container
-- docker rm <container_name> - to delete a container
+- docker rm <container_name> - To delete a container
-- docker image rm <imaage_name> - to delete an image
+- docker image rm <imaage_name> - To delete an image
-- docker run -itd --name <container_name> <image_name> - to run a container in a de-attach mode
+- docker run -itd --name <container_name> <image_name> - To run a container in a de-attach mode
+- docker rm -vf $(docker ps -aq) - To delete all containers including its volumes forcefully
+- docker rmi -f $(docker images -aq) - To delete all the images forcefully
+- docker compose up - To start the containers in compose-yaml file
+- docker compose down - Stop and remove all the containers

 # DockerFile
 - Dockerfile is a text file it contains some set of instruction